Sigbra/MarineVesselSimulator/README.md

 # Marine Vessel Simulator

 This repository contains code for simulation of marine vessels.

-The "Handbook of Marine Craft Hydrodynamics and Motion Control" by Thor I. Fossen was used actively for theoretical background material, as well as papers mentioned in the "placeholder.pdf" in the literature folder.
+The "Handbook of Marine Craft Hydrodynamics and Motion Control" by Thor I. Fossen was used actively for theoretical background material, as well as papers mentioned in "placeholder.pdf" in the literature folder.

 The repository is implemented using c++ for fast computations and open-source purposes.